Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 The lure in this case is obviously something your dog likes such as a toy or a treat.
 Since many dogs are drawn to food, treats are the most commonly used lures.
 In training your dog to take a bow through luring, you'll be basically encouraging your dog to position himself to take a bow.

 Start with your dog standing in front of you.
 Bring the treat in front of your dog's nose, let his sniffer smell it, and then bring it slowly down between his front paws.
-Your dog's nose just as a magnet will follow the treat.
+Your dog's nose, like a magnet, will follow the treat.

 Once your dog follows the lure into the bow position, it's time to add the cue.
 Start saying, "Take a bow" right before using the treat so as to position him into the bow position.
 Once your dog has this down well, it's time for you to fade the lure otherwise you'll end up bribing and your dog will perform only when he sees the treat.